dasaderi/Lab_CoC_templates/template_v1.md

 undergraduate, postdoc, or are joining the lab in some other capacity, let me know if you have questions about how this document applies to you.

-### Purpose
+## Purpose
 This document should be viewed as a tool to initiate discussion during the early stages of the graduate program, with an awareness that the relationship and expectations will evolve with time.
 The parties may wish to use this template not only for verbal discussion but also as a written letter of understanding that will help to guide the relationship and expectations of the student, their PI, and the relevant departments/faculties.
 The hope is that this agreement clarifies questions that arise in the lab setting and reduces conflict or tension to make everyone’s interactions more enjoyable.

+## The XX Lab is committed to an harassment-free policy
+We value the participation of every member of our community and want to ensure that every member has an enjoyable and fulfilling learning and working experience.
+Accordingly, everyone who participates in any XX Lab project is expected to show respect and courtesy to other members at all time.
+To make clear what is expected, all members of the XX lab (including myself) must conform to the following Code of Conduct:
+_PI NAME_, as head of the XX Lab, and all lab members, are dedicated to a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, race, national origin, age or religion.
+We do not tolerate harassment by and/or of members of our community in any form.

+To report violation, you can do any of the following:
+* Please feel free to talk to me if the violation is perpetuated by any other laboratory member that is not myself
+* XX Office at XX institution for anonymous reporting
+* XX Office at XX institunio for ...
+* |add more here|

-### Responsibilities
+## Responsibilities

-#### As a lab member*, it is your responsibility to:
+### As a graduate student, it is your responsibility to:

 * Complete your degree.
-This includes classroom and laboratory work, which must be conducted at all times with professionalism, self-motivation, engagement, scientific curiousity, and high ethical standards.
+This includes classroom and laboratory work, which have to be conducted with professionalism, self-motivation, engagement, scientific curiousity, and high ethical standards.
 * Be knowledgeable of the policies, deadlines, and requirements of the graduate program, the graduate school, and the university.
 Comply with all institutional policies, including academic program milestones, laboratory practices, and rules related to